 Everglades National Park

-Sandwiched between the sizzling beaches of Miami and the white sands of Key West, the Everglades National Park stands in stark contrast to its seductive neighbors—but don’t make the mistake of passing it by.
-Visit the park, a UNESCO World Heritage Site, and discover for yourself the spectacular swampy weirdness that draws over one million visitors every year and constitutes a one-of-a-kind destination for nature lovers.
+Sandwiched between the sizzling beaches of Miami and the white sands of Key West, Everglades National Park stands in stark contrast to its seductive neighbors—but don't make the mistake of passing it by.
+Visit the park—a UNESCO World Heritage Site and the largest subtropical wilderness in the United States—to discover for yourself why it draws more than one million visitors every year.

 Everglades National Park tours depart from most major cities in South Florida, including Miami, Fort Lauderdale, Fort Myers, and Orlando, while offering round-trip transportation that makes it convenient to tack a day trip onto your Florida itinerary.